Logipek/Personnal-Portfolio/README.md

 ### 🛠️ In Development:
 - **Admin dashboard** to manage projects, content, and customization directly through a user interface.
 - **Multilingual support**, with automatic translation and localization.
-- **Discord integration** for sending messages directly from the website using a Discord API.

 ---